 — The transmission window is not greater than 1024 if the sender and the receiver of the ADDBA Response frame are MLDs.

 A STA affiliated with a recipient MLD shall provide, to the STA affiliated with the originator MLD that is operating on the same link, the reception status for any MPDU, with an ack policy other than No Ack, that is received on the link on which the STA affiliated with the recipient MLD is operating.
-When a TID is mapped to more than one link, a STA affiliated with a recipient MLD may provide reception status (if available) to the STA affiliated with the originator MLD that is operating on the same link, indicating successful reception of any MPDU that belongs to that TID and has an ack policy other than No Ack and that is received by a STA affiliated with the recipient MLD that is operating on a different link.
+When a TID is mapped to more than one link, a STA affiliated with a recipient MLD may provide a reception status (if available) to the STA affiliated with the originator MLD that is operating on the same link, indicating the successful reception of any MPDU that belongs to that TID and has an ack policy other than No Ack and that is received by a STA affiliated with the recipient MLD that is operating on a different link.

-An originator MLD shall update the reception status of an MPDU in its transmit buffer corresponding to a block ack agreement if the received status indicates successful reception.
+An originator MLD shall update the reception status of an MPDU in its transmit buffer corresponding to a block ack agreement, if the received status indicates successful reception.

 An originator MLD shall not update the reception status of an MPDU in its transmit buffer corresponding to a block ack agreement that has already been acknowledged as successful.